- You can’t swallow your tongue during a seizure. It's physically impossible.

 - You should NEVER force something into the mouth of someone having a seizure.
 Absolutely not!
 Forcing something into the mouth of someone having a seizure is a good way to chip teeth, cut gums, or even break someone's jaw.
 The correct first aid is simple.
 Just gently roll the person on one side, support their head, protect from injury, and make sure their breathing is okay.

 - DON'T restrain someone having a seizure.
 Most seizures end in seconds or a few minutes and will end on their own.
-You can protect the person from injury by following simple first-aid guidelines.
+You can protect the person from injury by following simple first aid steps.

 - Epilepsy is NOT contagious.
 You simply can't catch epilepsy from another person.